mgm-interns/mgmportal/README.md

 ### Motivation ###
 Even though we now have two offices in Da Nang, we would still like to be able to have an informal communication channel between both locations.
+Basically we were inspired by the [office-to-office portal of Atlassian](https://www.atlassian.com/blog/archives/developer-lives-saved-with-portal-device).

 ### User Interaction ###
 The user can press the enter button to mute/unmute the portal on both sides.
 If one side is muted/unmuted, the other side will also mute/unmute.
 In the future the enter button should be substituted by a single big button.